 We stopped to take a break for lunch, but when the guides started pulling out all the food, they realized they’d forgotten the tortillas.
 Everyone would have to wait until we reached the Exploration Center at the end of the day to eat.
 Instead we just snacked on fresh pineapple and drank lemonade before getting back into the rafts.
 Between rapids were some calm sections of the river where the guides let us jump out to float along between the steep cliffs of the Pacuare River Gorge.
 We saw toucans, butterflies, and monkeys along the river which reminded me of the Jurassic Park movie set.
 Before the next rapids would come we’d all pile back into the raft to continue paddling.

 The last rapid we paddled through is appropriately called Graduation and I certainly felt like I’d graduated to a novice rafter at this point.
 At last we reached the Exploration Center where lunch and beers were thankfully waiting for us.
-Since we’d bonded with Group 1 throughout our rafting adventure, we all sat together to eat and exchange contact information to share our pictures and videos when we were all back home.
-After changing back into dry clothes, we said adiós to Group 1 and loaded into the van headed for San José.
-We were both so happy from the wonderful adventure we’d had and were so glad to cross white water rafting off the bucket list.
+Since we’d bonded with Group 1 throughout our white water rafting adventure, we all sat together to eat and exchange contact information to share our pictures and videos when we were all back home.
+After changing back into dry clothes, I said adiós to Group 1 and loaded into the van headed for San José.
+I was so happy from the wonderful adventure I’d had and was so glad to cross white water rafting off the bucket list.

 Lesson Learned

-During that ride back to San José the hubby and I realized we’d made a critical mistake during our ill-fated lunch break along the river: we had forgotten to reapply sunscreen to our legs since they were wet from the river.
-By the time we checked into our hostel, we could really feel the sunburn and grabbed the aloe from our bags to start slathering it on.
+During that ride back to San José I realized I’d made a critical mistake during our ill-fated lunch break along the river: I had forgotten to reapply sunscreen to my legs since they were wet from the river.
+By the time I checked into my hostel, I could really feel the sunburn and grabbed the aloe from my bag to start slathering it on.

 Oops.